rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 Description: Returned if PASS is sent after registration is complete Client Message: ":Unauthorized command (already registered)"

+- ERR_PASSWDMISMATCH (464):
+Type: Error Message
+Description: Returned to indicate a failed attempt at registering a connection for which a password was required and was either not given or incorrect.
+Client Message: ":Password incorrect"

 #### NICK - Set or Change Nickname
 - Functionality: Set initial nickname or change current nickname
 - Status: Implemented